Some tourists think Amsterdam is a city of sin, but in truth it is a city of freedom. And in freedom, most people find sin.

 Amsterdam appeals to all kinds of travelers and a lot of them visit this spectacular city to enjoy its liberal ways of life.
 Prostitution is legal, laws are LGBT friendly and [if you’re interested] you can legally smoke weed here.
 Yes, Amsterdam is one of those few places on earth where you can legally buy and consume marijuana for personal consumption.

-If you know anything about Amsterdam, then most likely you knew that already.
+If you know anything about Amsterdam, then most likely you know that already.
 No?
 But hey, if you’re on this page thinking it has information about Amsterdam’s best cafes, I’m sorry to say that you’re on the wrong page!
 In the next section, you’ll find out why.

 A coffeeshop in the Netherlands is not your typical café where one goes to buy coffee or tea but is something else entirely.
 It is an establishment that’s licensed by the government to sell cannabis products to its visitors.